GufliMC/BrickI18n/.github/README.md

 # BrickI18n

-A Minecraft library that makes localization easier than every.
+A Minecraft library that makes localization easier than ever.

 ## Platforms